The Overlooked Approach to Winning More Business: How Branding Closes Deals

 Put another way, branding is intentionally deciding who your customer is and how you help them, and then continually reminding them of that fit.

-Branding Is Foundation and Growth
+Branding is Foundation and Growth

 Branding is made up of two parts: Foundation and Growth.